uploadcare/uploadcare-wordpress/readme.txt

 == Usage ==

 1. Begin adding a new post.

-2. Press "Add Media" to insert media with the Uploadcare widget.
+1. Press "Add Media" to insert media with the Uploadcare widget.

-3. Upload a file using the widget.
+1. Upload an image using the widget.

-4. Crop the file if you wish.
+1. Crop the image if you wish.
 Only the cropped area will be inserted.

-5. Press "Store and Insert".
+1. Press "Done".
 The image will be inserted into your post.

 == Changelog ==